codingcowde/Offline_Alert_Chrome/README.md

 # ToDo

-Add notifications
+Fix Notifications

+Fix storage and messages between back and frontend

-Add Settings
+Complete Settings
-Add Script to retrieve favicons of webpages

-Remove frontend AJAX dinosaurs
 Change storage API from local to sync

-Clean up Javascript